jakephelan1/Credit-Genie/README.md

 # Credit Score Prediction Project
 This project is designed to train various machine learning models on a credit score database containing different information about individuals and their respective credit scores.
 It includes a GUI with a Flask backend to use the trained models for predicting a credit score based on user inputs.
 Additionally, it outputs a pie chart indicating each model's confidence in their predictions.

+### Data Preperation
+We began with a messy dataset containing over 70,000 inputs.
+The initial data required extensive cleaning and management to make it suitable for training.
+This involved handling missing values, normalizing data, and transforming categorical variables.
+Through a rigorous data preprocessing phase, we created a new, clean dataset, which significantly improved the performance of our machine learning models.

 ### Features
 Trains multiple machine learning models on credit score data Predicts credit scores using a Flask-based web interface